No. 19 Wisconsin beats Buffalo 38-17 to open coach Luke Fickell's first season with Badgers

 Fickell coached his first regular-season game since joining the Badgers after six seasons at Cincinnati.
 He was with Wisconsin for the Guaranteed Rate Bowl victory over Oklahoma State last season.

+The sellout at Camp Randall Stadium — with an announced attendance of 76,224 spectators — was the first at Wisconsin since 2009.

-Mellusi, a Clemson transfer who came to Wisconsin in 2021, had an 89-yard touchdown run in which he navigated through the defense to make it 21-10 in the third quarter.
+Mellusi had an 89-yard touchdown run to make it 21-10 in the third quarter.
 He had 13 carries.
 Allen had 14 rushes, and caught seven passes for 25 yards.

-His 37-yard touchdown run extended the lead to 28-10 in the third.
+“It’s a one-one punch,” Fickell said.
+“They’re really good friends, and sometimes you would think in an offense that might not be the same as it has been that it would be unique.
+‘How can you have two really talented backs and they’re able to share the load?’
+They’re a great example of what momentum and energy can do and what healthy competition looks like.”

+Buffalo coach Maurice Linguist said the Bulls didn’t do a good job containing Mellusi and Allen.

+“We were disappointed to see a couple of those long runs,” Linguist said.
+“We may have had a guy or two on the point of attack just not get the ball on the ground.
+It goes back to setting edges, running to the ball, downing the football and making tackles in space.”

-SMU transfer Tanner Mordecai threw for 189 yards and a touchdown, and two interceptions, in his first start for the Badgers.
+SMU transfer Tanner Mordecai threw for 189 yards and a touchdown, and two interceptions, in his first start for the Badgers

 Melusi had a 1-yard TD run to put the Badgers on the board first in the first quarter.
 Buffalo scored less than two minutes later when Cole Harrity caught a 7-yard pass from Cole Snyder.